 LIGHT INFANTRY: LIGERAS AND CAZADORES

-The same orders that governed the belt plates of the line infantry also regulated those of the light infantry, first called "Ligeras" up to 1847, and later "Cazadores."
+The same orders that governed the line infantry belt plates also regulated those of the light infantry, first called "Ligeras" up to 1847, and later "Cazadores."
 The 1841 and 1845 royal orders describe the brass plate as embossed with an hunter's horn, or corneta, with the battalion number engraved in the center of the twist.

 An excavated example of an 1841/45 plate for the Batallon Ligera "Chiclana" No. 7.
 It was dug in Spain.
 The horn is applied to a plain plate and the number is engraved.